Honors and Awards

-Wendy achieved her National Board Certification Teacher Degree in 2004 and is the recipient of the National Science Foundation’s Presidential Award for Excellence in Mathematics and Science Teaching.
-In 2014 she was a semifinalist for the Albert Einstein Distinguished Educator Fellowship Program She has written curriculum for numerous publications and organizations including the Smithsonian and the Discovery Channel’s educational programs.
-Cheryl and Wendy are the recipients of numerous STEM grants to fund their school’s engineering program.
-They were published in NSTA’s Science and Children journal and regularly present at state and national science and STEM conventions.
+Wendy achieved her National Board Certification Degree and is the recipient of the Virginia State Elementary Science Teacher of Year and the National Science Foundation’s Presidential Award for Excellence in Mathematics and Science Teaching.
+She has written curriculum for numerous publications and organizations including the Discovery Channel’s and the Smithsonian’s educational programs.
+Cheryl received the Fairfax County School District Leadership Award.

 We have received numerous grants for our engineering and science programs, have been published in NSTA’s Science and Children Journal, and have presented at conferences and schools around the United States and Mexico, including the virtual Elementary STEM CON 20 and Elementary STEM CON and Beyond conferences.

 We have over 200 STEM activities and lessons available for schools on the Teachers Pay Teachers website, and regularly share ideas and resources on our Facebook and Instagram pages.

 Wendy received her undergraduate degree from the University of Puget Sound, her